 Why do folks read this weblog?

 dangerousmeta! is more well-known nationally than in its birth city and state (Santa Fe, NM).
 Its reputation was built on being a wide-ranging, concise news aggregator in the early days of the weblogging revolution, and the audience is strictly national and international [New Mexico was empty of weblogs in 1999, primarily because internet hookup speeds were still heartbreakingly slow dialups].
 I am a recognized expert at the link-and-comment style, posting upwards of 50 items a day during the early '00's.
 Stylistically, I chose to run as a hybrid of Robot Wisdom and Scripting News.
 I was more verbose than Jorn, but couldn't possibly shove a fiber-optic cable into my brain, as Dave seemed to be able to.
-The style was very popular at that time.
+The style was very popular at that time, running at about 50,000 page views a day.
 On the now-defunct Blogdex in 2002, the earliest record I can find online, this weblog was the #4 meme-generator among webloggers, and rated just as highly in previous years.
-Twitter, RSS and other technologies have robbed me of a large percentage of that popularity.
+Scholarly research on blogs in the '00's categorize this blog as an "A-list" (top) blog, but I never thought of myself in that manner.
+I was not writing from one of the two coasts, with a large community of support around me.
+I was a solo, learning as I went, bringing readers along.
+Twitter, RSS and other technologies have robbed me of a large percentage of my former traffic from those days.
 My style is currently evolving.
 This weblog's been quoted a couple of times by the Columbia Journalism Review, and linked by the National Review for being first to use the word "blogotry" (actually, from a series of posts tagging 'blog-' onto just about every word I could find, making fun of those who turn creating 'blog-' terms into online gravitas.
 If you've coined one yourself, chances are at least a dozen weblogs have done so before you.).
 I have also been described as the "Benjamin Franklin" of webloggers, and a "one-man Metafilter", but alas, my memory fails as to who gifted me with the accolades.
 Kudos from past actions don't stick very well in the metacosm; as with everything 'net, you're only as good as your last posting.

 This weblog is also, if not the first blog in New Mexico, then one of the first in New Mexico.
 At the time, I only heard my voice in the NM wilderness.
 Certainly the longest-running weblog in NM, using recognized weblog software.
 Whether 18+ years of weblogging is generally admirable or patently insane is a more interesting question.
 I'll leave that judgment to you, the reader.